Terms of Consciousness

 An unconscious person is physically asleep or knocked out, and while they are alive, they are unaware of what is going on around them.
 Their body is existing without realizing.

 In spiritual terms, this goes a step further, or deeper.

-To live consciously, as a spiritual practice, is about seeing the world objectively and living your life and making choices and decisions in a way that considers you as an aspect of a much bigger whole.
+To live consciously, as a spiritual practice, is about seeing the world objectively and living your life and making choices and decisions in a way that considers you, and everyone and everything else as part of a much bigger whole.

 This could include consideration of the impact of your choices and decisions on the eco-systems of the planet, or other species such as plants and animals, and even the impact on other human beings.

-An unconscious person maintains a very specific and narrow view of the world that serves and supports their own personal agenda and identity about who they are and how the world is, or should be, or they would like it to be.
+An unconscious person maintains a very specific and narrow view of the world that serves and supports their agenda and identity about who they are and how the world is or should be, or they would like it to be.

 An unconscious person cannot, or will not see the world or their surroundings from an objective perspective, even when it is directly in front of them.